For Our Majors

 2. Foreign language requirement

-Option One: completion of a 202-level or higher language course at Washington College or abroad
+Completion of a 202-level or higher language course at Washington College oXr abroad

 Note (1): students with a documented learning accommodation related to language acquisition may substitute two additional courses towards this requirement.